 PTO payouts

-It is understood that PTO includes both annual and sick leave combined and that standardly sick leave payouts are made at a lower percentage of an employee’s base rate than annual; when combined for payout purposes, the OE will compensate an employee at a rate of 75% of their base rate for PTO.
+It is understood that PTO includes both annual and sick leave combined and that standard sick leave payouts are made at a lower percentage of an employee’s base rate than annual; when combined for payout purposes, the OE will compensate an employee at a rate of 75% of their base rate for PTO.

 PTO payouts in lieu of leave may be used in circumstances where an employee is at risk of forfeiting PTO due to the maximum accrual policy set forth above and both the employee and the Board approve the payout in lieu of leave and document the event, including hours converted to payment, in the employee’s personnel file.